Monday, 26 July 2021

 • "I saw more insects hovering before me in the air, nervously exchanging positions, but unwilling to abandon their friendly clusters."
 (Part Three, p 156 - 157)

 The way that Ishiguro drips clues into the story, so that the reader has to piece together what is happening, is fantastic.
-We learn quite quickly that Rick has not been 'lifted' but it is only much later in the book that we understand what this means.
+(He does much the same in Never Let Me Go).
+For example, we learn quite quickly that Rick has not been 'lifted' but it is only much later in the book that we understand what this means.
+The significance of an incident in the first part of the book only becomes clear much later.

 • "My cello-playing, even at its glorious best, sounded like Dracula's grandmother."
 (Part Two, p51)